GandhiCloudLab/watson-ai-ops-330-guide-ilender/33-integrations-kubernetes-observer/readme.md

 <img src="images/image-00006.png">

 8. Kubernetes connection is created successfully.
-This might have observer the resources found in the given namespace of the kubernetes cluster and create a Resource group
+This might observe the resources found in the given namespace of the kubernetes cluster and create a Resource group

 <img src="images/image-00007.png">